Cryostat: Bath cryostats

 Bath cryostats are similar in construction to vacuum flasks filled with liquid helium.
-A coldplate is placed in thermal contact with the liquid helium bath.
+A cold plate is placed in thermal contact with the liquid helium bath.
 The liquid helium may be replenished as it boils away, at intervals between a few hours and several months, depending on the volume and construction of the cryostat.
 The boil-off rate is minimised by shielding the bath with either cold helium vapour, or vacuum shield with walls constructed from super insulator material.
 The helium vapour which boils away from the bath very effectively cools thermal shields around the outside of the bath.
 In the older designs there may be additional liquid nitrogen bath, or several concentric layers of shielding, with gradually increasing temperatures.
 However, the invention of super insulator materials has made this technology obsolete.

 Multistage cryostats

 In order to achieve temperatures lower than liquid helium at atmospheric pressure, additional cooler stages may be added to the cryostat.
-Temperatures down to 1K can be reached by attaching the coldplate to a 1-K pot, which is a container of the He-4 isotope that may be pumped to low vapor pressure via a vacuum pump.
-Temperatures just below 0.300K may be achieved using He-3, the rare isotope of helium, as the working fluid in a helium pot.
+Temperatures down to 1 K can be reached by attaching the cold plate to a 1-K pot, which is a container of the He-4 isotope that may be pumped to low vapor pressure via a vacuum pump.
+Temperatures just below 0.300 K may be achieved using He-3, the rare isotope of helium, as the working fluid in a helium pot.

-Temperatures down to 1mK can be reached by employing dilution refrigerator or dry dilution refrigerator typically in addition to the main stage and 1K pot.
+Temperatures down to 1 mK can be reached by employing dilution refrigerator or dry dilution refrigerator typically in addition to the main stage and 1 K pot.
 Temperatures below that can be reached using magnetic refrigeration.